Wine effluent treatment

 Declaration system

-Order of 15/03/99 (production capacity greater than 500 hl/year but less than or equal to 20,000 hl/year).
-A simple online declaration via teleservice, accessible on the Service Public portal, is required.
+Decree of March 15, 1999 (production capacity greater than 500 hl/year but less than or equal to 20,000 hl/year).
+A simple online declaration via teleservice, accessible on the Public Service portal, is required.

 Registration system

-Order of 26/11/12 (production capacity greater than 20,000 hl/year) with a procedure designed as a simplified authorization for sectors for which the technical measures to prevent inconvenience are well known and standardized.
+Decree of November 26, 2012 (production capacity exceeding 20,000 hl/year) with a procedure designed as a simplified authorization for sectors where technical measures to prevent disadvantages are well known and standardized.

 Authorization system

-Order of 03/05/00 (production capacity greater than 20,000 hl/year).
+Decree of May 3, 2000 (production capacity exceeding 20,000 hl/year).
 Regime applicable to facilities presenting the greatest risks or pollution.
-Prior to commissioning, the operator must submit a request for authorization, demonstrating control of the environmental and human risks associated with the facility.
-The prefect authorizes operation, imposing technical operating specifications.
-He may also refuse to authorize the project.
+The operator must apply for authorization before commissioning, demonstrating control of the environmental and human risks associated with the facility.
+The prefect authorizes operation by imposing technical operating requirements.
+He or she may also refuse to authorize the project.

 This classification determines effluent treatment obligations (thresholds to be respected, self-monitoring, frequency of analyses, etc.) and the administrative procedures to be followed.